0xSatellites/satellites/README.md

     - `recipientAddress` -- The Ethereum address which you receive the fee recipient in orders your relayer.

-    - `feeRatio` -- The percentage of the fee recipient of you.
+    - `feeRatio` -- The percentage of the fee which you receive.

 2. Open the `nuxt.config.ts`file and edit service name etc.

 ## Supporting Satellites
-Satellite is an open source project.
+Satellites is an open source project.
 This is an independent project.
-When using satellites, a fee of the marketplace sales (default 1%) will be provided to satellites development funds.
+When using Satellites, a fee of the marketplace sales (default 1%) will be provided to Satellites development funds.

 The money is distributed to contributors and maintainers.
 And If you use Satellites please consider becoming a backer:

 [![Let's fund issues in this repository](https://issuehunt.io/static/embed/issuehunt-button-v1.svg)](https://issuehunt.io/r/block-base/satellites)